-Philip Forlenza is a senior litigator and member of the firm's Structured Finance Litigation Team, which comprises more than 60 lawyers.
-Mr. Forlenza has extensive experience representing clients in high-stakes disputes over complex financial instruments, including residential backed mortgage securities, collateralized debt obligations, credit default swaps and other derivatives.
+Philip Forlenza has extensive experience representing clients in high-stakes disputes over complex financial instruments, including residential backed mortgage securities, collateralized debt obligations, credit default swaps and other derivatives.

-Mr. Forlenza is also former Chair of the firm's nationally-recognized Law Firm Defense Group.
-For over 30 years, he has represented law firms in cases alleging malpractice, conflict of interest, breach of fiduciary duty and fraud.
-He also represents law firms and law firm partners in compensation disputes.
+Mr. Forlenza is former Chair of the Firm's nationally-recognized Law Firm Defense Group.
+For over 30 years, he represented law firms in cases alleging malpractice, conflict of interest, breach of fiduciary duty and fraud.
+He also represented law firms and law firm partners in compensation disputes.
 He has been highly successful with dispositive motions, obtaining dismissal of claims against clients at an early stage in many cases.

 Mr. Forlenza has extensive trial and arbitration experience and has argued appeals before the United States Supreme Court, Second Circuit Court of Appeals and New York Court of Appeals.
 He has conducted numerous investigations of sensitive corporate matters for Fortune 500 and major foreign companies.
 He has been selected for inclusion in The Best Lawyers in America® for Bet-the-Company Litigation, Legal Malpractice Law, Banking & Finance, and Commercial Litigation and recognized as a "Litigation Star" for New York by Euromoney Institutional Investor PLC’s Benchmark: America's Leading Litigation Firms and Attorneys.